zachvalenta/jvns.ca/content/post/2017-11-25-linux-comics--zine-edition.markdown

 So I put 24 comics together, ran my booklet-generating script, printed them, and voilà!
 A cute little zine with 24 fun comics in it!

+Flipping through it, I noticed a few factual errors here and there, so it's not perfect, but I figure better to have it out in the world and imperfect than on my laptop where nobody can enjoy it.

 ### get the linux comics zine!

 The zine is 24 comics like this: